sensein/sails_action_classification/README.md

 ## Known Reproducibility Notes

-- The raw SAILS dataset is not distributed with this repository.
 - Many scripts currently use absolute paths from the original ORCD/HPC environment.
 - Some action-model dependencies require CUDA-compatible versions of PyTorch,